Your safety is our top priority at our Community Boating locations.

 WHAT IS YOUR CANCELLATION POLICY?

 We ask that you give as much notice as possible if you need to cancel a reservation.
-We can offer to reschedule your reservation or provide a refund.
+We can offer to reschedule your reservation.